ericgitangu/DevOps/README.md

    - Import your GitHub repository.
    - Follow the prompts to deploy.

-> **Tip:** Ensure environment variables and secrets are correctly configured in your deployment platform.
+> **Tip:** Ensure environment variables and secrets are correctly configured in your deployment platform for OAuth and next-auth.

 ---